cutright/DVH-Analytics-Bokeh/README.md

 - [ ] Write DICOM pre-import validation function

-- [ ] Ensure proper data is populated in DICOM files prior to import

 - [X] Adjust Connect_to_SQL() from SQL_Tools to read a config file for SQL server login information

 - [ ] Force SQL_DVH_to_Py to conform to 1cGy dose bin size